jupyterlab/jupyterlab/docs/source/developer/extension_dev.rst

 of your extension.

-If your JavaScript is written in any other dialect than EMCAScript 5 it must be converted using an appropriate tool.
+If your JavaScript is written in any other dialect than EMCAScript 6 (2015) it should be converted using an appropriate tool.
 You can use Webpack to pre-build your extension to use any of it's features not enabled in our build config.
-To build a compatible package sett ``output.libraryTarget`` to ``"commonjs2"`` in your Webpack config.
+To build a compatible package set ``output.libraryTarget`` to ``"commonjs2"`` in your Webpack config.
 (see `this <https://github.com/saulshanabrook/jupyterlab-webpack>`__ example repo).